financelurker/pp-terminal/README.md

 e.g. a good starting point is `view_accounts.py`.

 The app uses [Typer](https://typer.tiangolo.com/) for composing the commands and [Rich](https://github.com/Textualize/rich) for nice console outputs.
+The Portfolio Performance XML file is read with [ppxml2db](https://github.com/pfalcon/ppxml2db)
-The data is held in [panda dataframes](https://pandas.pydata.org/).
+and efficiently held in [panda dataframes](https://pandas.pydata.org/).

 If your command makes sense for a broader audience, I'm happy to accept a pull request.

 ## Known Limitations 🚧

-- The script is still in beta version, so there might be Portfolio Performance XML files that are not compatible with and also public APIs can change
+- The script is still in beta version, so there might be Portfolio Performance files that are not compatible with and also public APIs can change
 - Only Euro currency is supported at the moment

 ## License